alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

     return sum(len(d) for d in self._documents.values()) / len(self._documents)
 ```

-With this information we are ready to implement our BM25 scorer.
+With this information, we are ready to implement our BM25 scorer.
 The first thing we need to implement is the inverse document frequency method

 ```python
 def idf(self, kw: str) -> float: